Natural options to prevent stroke

 When blood flow to the brain is disrupted by a stroke, brain cells can die or be damaged from lack of oxygen.
 Brain cells can also be damaged if bleeding occurs in or around the brain.
 The resulting neurologic problems are called cerebrovascular disorders because of the brain (cerebrum) and blood vessel (vascular) involvement.

-Prevention of strokes - Risk
+Prevention of strokes - risk

-factors for Stroke
+factors

 diet,